defenseunicorns/uds-docs/src/content/docs/tutorials/create-uds-package.md

 Hint: All resources created by the UDS Operator for `podinfo` will have a `uds/package=podinfo` label applied to it.
 :::

-Now you have successfully intergrated your application with UDS Core!
+Now you have successfully integrated your application with UDS Core!

 #### Next Steps